Maybole Surgery: 01655 883 531

 We would also advise vaccinating your dog against the highly infectious Kennel Cough which is caused by a variety of viruses and a bacteria called Bordetella.
 The vaccination is given in the form of drops, given in one nostril.
 The vaccine lasts a year and covers the worst form of kennel cough (Bordetella Infection) and now includes a Para-influenza-3 virus.
 This vaccine will not protect against every cough your dog may pick up but does protect against the most serious.

 We have described some of the most common conditions we see in pet dogs and have outlined the causes, clinical signs and treatments.
-Click on the links to the left to read more about common conditions of the dog.
+Click on the links below to read more about common conditions of the dog.